 I’m disappointed that you chose to abruptly end the contest for adoptive moms.
 While I’m not a fan of your brand of blog lists, I’ve always appreciated your nod to adoptive parents, and I’ve enjoyed discovering new blogs from other adoptive moms on your lists.

 I can see where you weren’t prepared for the backlash you received from some anti-adoption bloggers, and it probably feels like a big controversy.
 The thing is, it’s not.
 Adoptive parenting is not controversial.
 There are aspects of adoption that are, to be sure, and there are many blogs that address those, but you weren’t holding a contest for best blogs exploring adoption ethics.
 You are a mommy blogging site.
-A specific group of people made a big stink and you caved, and most of the world did not notice.
-I get that it feels overwhelming to have these blogs rip you to shreds.
 Believe me, I’ve been the subject of it many times.
-But my experience has taught me that hateful people online should be ignored, not catered to.

 Regardless of my feelings about blog contests, I appreciated that adoptive moms were getting a nod from you.
 Now, you’ve made us feel like our families are too controversial to be acknowledged.
 You’ve implied that adoptive parenting is a “sensitive topic”.
 It’s shaming to feel like we can’t be honored as adoptive parents because it’s too controversial.